arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 Conclusion
 ----------

 Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s certainly not as [problematic as using JSON][json-no] – but it’s not exactly great either.
-There are some drawbacks and surprises that are not at all obvious at first, and there are actually a number of better alternatives (such as [TOML][toml] and other more specialized formats).
+There are some drawbacks and surprises that are not at all obvious at first, and there are a number of better alternatives (such as [TOML][toml] and other more specialized formats).

-Personally, I’m not very likely to use it again.
+Personally, I’m not likely to use it again when I’ve got a choice.

 [^1]: In PHP you need to modify an INI setting for the safe behaviour; you can’t just call something like `yaml_safe()`.
 The PHP folks managed again to make something stupid *even more stupid*.
 Congratulations.
 [^2]: If tabs would be allowed, I would be able to (temporarily) increase the tab width to a higher number to make it easier – this is sort if the point of tabs.